spatie/laravel-settings/README.md

  - a type that implements an interface (`DateTimeInterface::class`)
  - a type that extends from another class (`DataTransferObject::class`)

-In your settings DTO, when you use a `DateTime` property (which implements `DateTimeInterface`), you no longer have to define local casts:
+In your settings class, when you use a `DateTime` property (which implements `DateTimeInterface`), you no longer have to define local casts:

 ```php
 class DateSettings extends Settings